 In addition to litigation services, Ms. Bacon offers her clients specialized guidance in compliance with federal grant law, including specific programmatic requirements as well as the Uniform Administrative Requirements, Cost Principles, and Audit Requirements of Federal Awards.
 She drafts and negotiates a variety of subrecipient and contractor agreements to assist her clients in complying with the federal requirements so they can better serve their communities.

-Ms. Bacon leads the firm’s Head Start education and training efforts by designing seminars and meetings both in-person and via webinar for large and small groups on a number of grants-related topics.
-Ms. Bacon ensures that participants are brought up-to-date on federal regulations, management, and financial requirements to help attendees respond to critical events and protect their grants.
+Additionally, Ms. Bacon leads the firm’s Head Start education and training efforts by designing seminars and meetings for various groups, both in-person and via webinars.
+These sessions focus on grant-related topics, ensuring that participants stay updated on federal regulations, management practices and financial requirements.

 Representative Matters